Fysics-AI/FysicsWorld/README.md

 </p>

 ## 🔍 Dataset Download
-The full dataset, including all associated multimedia content (images, videos, and audio), can be downloaded from [here](https://huggingface.co/datasets/Fysics-AI/FysicsWorld).
+The full dataset, including associated multimedia files (images, videos, and audio), can be downloaded from [here](https://huggingface.co/datasets/Fysics-AI/FysicsWorld).